Observing geometry of quantum states in a three-level system: Detailed Theoretical Information

 \item If dim $\cS=2$, then $\Pi\cap W(\cF)$ is a non-degenerate line segment. \item If dim $\cS=3$, then $\Pi\cap W(\cF)$ is a non-degenerate ellipse. \end{enumerate}

-For the first scenario, notice that, the two sets of operators in Table ~\ref{tab:class1} are both belong to the first JNR class - there are no lines and ellipses on the surfaces of their JNR.
-The class of Hamiltonians $H = \sum_i h_iA_i$ attached to the set $\mathcal{A}$ (the set of operators we use in the paper) does not have degenerated ground states.
-The Hamiltonian class attached to the operator set $\mathcal{B}$ is truly the first scenario.
-That is, $H = \sum_i h_iB_i$'s ground-state degenerecy appears as a point on the JNR surface when $\vec h = (1,0,0)$.

-The established JNR examples of Class 4 and Class 8 used in this paper, which has 3 ellipses and 2 ellipses plus 1 segement respectively, are appropriate examples for the second and third scenarios.
-Fig. \ref{fig:C4C8} depicts their JNRs and 2-D projections.
-For Class 4, we have
+The examplary JNR of Class 4 ($e=3.s=0$) and Class 8 ($e=2,s=1$) used in this paper are appropriate examples for scenario 2 and scenario 3. \cref{fig:C4C8} depicts their JNRs and 2-D projections.
+For Class 4, the set of $\mathcal{F}$ is (see also in ~\cref{tab:matrix})